• Skip to main content

 I can never write enough about how to care for a senior dog.

 I hear about, and see too many people who, for some inexplicable reason, don’t seem to realise senior dogs need to be taken care of.
 Joints so painful their dog can’t walk should not be ignored because of their “my dog is old” attitude.
 Of course I find a nice way to explain, educate, hint…but as far as I know it always falls on deaf ears.
-Let’s hope I’ve given them food for thought, and it wakes them up.
+Let’s caring for a senior doghope I’ve given them food for thought, and it wakes them up.
 It also makes me more determined than ever to keep banging away until this message can no longer be ignored!!

 When I talk about how to care for a senior dog, yes I’m talking about the basics, but I’m also concerned about much more than that.
 I want every dog to have the best life they possibly can, so these tips will also cover enhancing the overall quality of that life.